NEU-DSG/word-vector-interface/docker/README.md

 docker system prune
 ```

-For more information on pruning, see the [Docker documentation "Prune unused Docker objects"](https://docs.docker.com/config/pruning/)
+For more information on pruning, see the Docker documentation ["Prune unused Docker objects"](https://docs.docker.com/config/pruning/).